-Only shareholders of record at the close of business on May 2, 2011 are entitled to notice of and to vote at the meeting.
+Only shareholders of record at the close of business on October 2, 2012 are entitled to notice of and to vote at the meeting.

 All shareholders are cordially invited to attend the meeting and vote in person.
 However, to ensure your representation at the meeting, you are urged to vote as promptly as possible, whether via the Internet, by telephone, or, by marking, signing, dating, and returning the enclosed proxy in the postage-prepaid envelope enclosed for that purpose.
 Any shareholder attending the meeting may vote in person even if such shareholder has previously submitted a proxy.
+If you need to obtain directions on how to attend the Annual Meeting and vote in person, please contact our corporate offices at (801) 975-7200.